This article originally appeared on VICE Australia.

 The idea behind aversion therapy is simple: Link a negative response to a habit you're trying to break and, in turn, you'll never want to do it again.
 Research has shown that aversion therapy's effectiveness is unreliable.
-However, the idea of chain smoking three cigarettes at a time, at least 25 smokes a day, sounded like it might just do the trick.
+However, the idea of chain smoking three cigarettes at a time, at least 25 darts a day, sounded like it might just do the trick.

 All I can say is that smoking this much fucking sucked.
 I'm aware that's the point of aversion therapy, but still, it was a disgusting and ineffective way to quit.
 By the end of the week, I genuinely felt poisoned—mind and body.